What you need to know about Zika

 July 18, 2016: Health officials investigate how family member of person who died of Zika became infected

-A family member of a Utah individual who died from Zika-related illness in June is infected with the virus, the Utah Department of Health said.
-The individual has not traveled to an area where the virus is circulating and has not had sexual relations with anyone who has.
-Zika carrying Aedes aegypti and Aedes albopictus mosquitoes do not live in Utah, although officials are looking for them or any other mosquito carrying the virus.
-Other relatives and health care workers who treated the deceased individual are also being screened for the virus to see if anyone else was infected.
+A family member of an elderly Utah man who died from Zika-related illness in June is infected with the virus, the Utah Department of Health said.
+The 38-year-old man has not traveled to an area where the virus is circulating and has not had sexual relations with anyone who has.
+Zika-carrying Aedes aegypti and Aedes albopictus mosquitoes do not live in Utah, although officials are looking for them or any other mosquito carrying the virus.
+Other relatives and health care workers who treated the deceased individual are also being screened for the virus.
 According to the CDC, the person who died had "uniquely high amounts of virus -- more than 100,000 times higher than seen in other samples of infected people -- in his blood."

 July 15, 2016: Female-to-male sexual transmission of Zika reported

-The CDC reports the first known case of a female with the Zika virus infecting her male sexual partner with the virus after they had unprotected vaginal intercourse.
-"This is the first documented case of sexual transmission of Zika from a woman to her sex partner and adds to the growing body of knowledge about the sexual transmission of Zika," the agency said in a news release.
+The CDC reports the first known case of a woman with the Zika virus infecting her male sexual partner with the virus after they had unprotected vaginal intercourse.
+"This is the first documented case of sexual transmission of Zika from a woman to her sex partner and adds to the growing body of knowledge about the sexual transmission of Zika," the agency said.

 All previous reported cases of sexual transmission of Zika have been transmitted by a man to his sexual partner.